alexwbaule/telegramopenwrt/README.md

 * get_ping: Ping a address or host, return Up or Down.
 * get_uptime: Return the uptime from this Device.
 * hst_list: Get hosts in the dhcp Leases.
 If a hostname is present, search only for this hostname.
+* ignoredmac_add: Add a new macaddress to the allowlist and avoid being notified about it.
+* ignoredmac_list: Shows the list of ignored mac addresses that will not be notified by the bot.
+* interface_down: Shutdown a interface by name.
+* interface_restart: Restart a interface by name.
+* interfaces_list: Get interfaces configuration.
+* interface_up: Start up a interface by name.
 * lights: Turn On or Off house Lights.
 * msg_tv: Send Message to Samsung TV
 * netstat: Prints netstat table in ESTABLISHED, CLOSED and TIME\_WAIT State.
+* opkg_install: Install a package from opkg.
+* opkg_update: Update list of packages avaliable.
+* ping_udp: Create a UDP packet to puncture a hole through a NAT firewall of your ISP
 * proc_list: List all process in execution
 * proc_restart: Restart a process in init.d
 * proc_start: Start a process in init.d
 * proc_stop: Stop a process in init.d
 * proxy_disable: Disable HTTP and HTTPS or HTTP or HTTPS proxy.
 * proxy_enable: Enable HTTP and HTTPS or HTTP or HTTPS proxy.
 * proxy_list: List proxy rules that is enabled.
 * reboot: Reboot the router.
 * start: This menu help!